florent37/Missing_Kotlin/README.md

 ## If

-Like a Kotlin if, returning a value, but with an Uppercase (because if is a reserved work)
+Like a Kotlin if, returning a value, but with an Uppercase (because if is a reserved word)

 ```dart
 final result = If(1 == 1,